 I came to camping late in life, with the arrival of Man, to be precise.
 Our relationship had started to get serious and it was suggested that after I went to Holland to be introduced to my future father-in-law, we should explore the Normandy coastline, staying in the small town of Yport where Man had previously enjoyed a lively New Year’s Eve.
 It was then mentioned that ‘staying‘ meant camping.
-Now this was an activity I had contemplated before as great to do with kids, but never quite got round to doing it, probably because it was a challenge too far for a single Mum.
-But I will have a go at most things, at least once (though Bungee jumping is a flat NO!), so I therefore agreed.
+Now this was an activity I had contemplated in the past, something great to do with kids, but I had to confess never quite got round to doing it, probably because it I’m not very practically minded and the thought of tightening guy ropes – whatever they were, or lighting a Calor Gas camping stove filled me with anxiety.
+But I will have a go at most things if I can trust somebody to know what they’re doing. ( Bungee jumping is a flat NO!).
+Therefore as Man was Dutch (known for their like of the great outdoors), handy (no just in that way), I agreed and even managed to sound enthusiastic about it.

 Yport is a village with a congregation of grey austere houses built in flint, huddled in the cleft of a valley that leads to the sea.
-We found the municipal camp site.
+We found what was called the municipal camp site.
+France has them all over the country.
 Empty of other campers, it appeared to be a small field on the outskirts of town containing a flat brick outbuilding which, I later learned, housed flush toilets and ‘pay by the centime’ showers.
 A tiny tent was unfolded from the boot of the car and laid out in the ‘best’ position on fairly flat ground backed by trees, looking down towards the village.
 Other paraphernalia was unpacked, the tent erected, a lilo and sleeping bag were laid into place.
 Then we zipped up our new home and strolled into the village to buy provisions.

 The weather was not kind and it started to rain, profusely.
 While we were away, a local urchin thought fit to stone the tent causing a small rip.
 On our return, Man, in the best boy scout manner, pulled a repair kit out of his bag and mended it immediately.
 But my most entertaining moment of the night was watching him crouched under the tent’s petite canopy, umbrella in hand, cooking quail and vegetables on a saucepan balanced on the smallest of Camping Gaz stoves, while I sat inside, cross-legged, dry, and holding a glass of red.
 That moment could be said to be the making of our relationship – possibly because I didn’t complain about the lumpy lilo, the lack of pillows, and having to pee in the middle of the night in the pouring rain – but definitely because supper was delicious.
 In difficult and trying circumstances, Man had proved he could cook.